 How to Change My Name in California after Marriage

-Changing your name after marriage is a pretty simple process.
+Changing your name after marriage is a pretty simple process after getting married.

-Important: You can only change your name after marriage using the simple steps below if you include your name change on your marriage license and certificate.
+You can only change your name after marriage using the simple steps below if, and only if, you include your name change on your marriage license and certificate.
 If you do not include your name change on your marriage license and certificate you can change your name only by filing a Petition for Change of Name with the Superior Court.
-A Name Change Petition can be unnecessarily costly and time consuming.
+A Name Change Petition can be unnecessarily costly and time-consuming.
 Please go to this link to learn what your name change options are when you are married.

 You will also need to purchase at least one “certified copy” of your license and certificate so you will have permanent proof of your marriage for government purpose.
 In Los Angeles County, each certified copy costs $15 (as of 2015) and you’ll receive them more quickly if I file your certified copy request attached to the original copy of your marriage license and certificate when it is filed with the County immediately after your wedding day.
 You’ll receive them within approximately 6-12 weeks that way.
 In other Counties, certified copies may cost slightly more or less but will typically cost between $14 and $17 apiece.